open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 }
 ```

-This form of Gauge rewrite is generally useful when additional
+This form of Gauge rewrite is generally useful to capture additional
-measurements offer more information and are drawn from the same
-distribution.
+measurements by creating distinct metric streams.

 ## Meaning-preserving attribute erasure

 Several rules for rewriting metric events that preserve meaning have
 been shown above, focused on introducing new attributes and new
-measurements in ways do not change existing meaning and
+measurements in ways do not change existing meaning or alter existing
-interpretation.
+interpretations.

 Removing attributes from metric events does not, by definition, change
 their meaning, since attributes are interpreted as event selectors.